CodeAndChaosDev/cybersecurity-notes/tryhackme-writeups/Windows-Fundamentals/Windows-Evolution.md

 • Update: Microsoft will support Windows 10 at least until October 14, 2025, and Windows 11 was launched on October 5, 2021.

+• The encription you can enable of the PRO version is BitLocker which is not accessible in the Home Version.

 ## Conclusion
 Windows continues to evolve, with ongoing improvements and new versions addressing both user needs and security challenges.